Photography: Wayne Michaud

 EV PERFORMANCE: EVs ride and handle quite similarly to their ICE counterparts.
 But when it comes to acceleration, EVs are no slouches due to their built-in torque and one-speed gearing that offers quick off the line performance.

 USED EVs: these vehicles are usually low to mid mileage vehicles from model years 2011 and newer.
 While they typically only offer a range of 75-100 miles, they can be reasonably priced due to significant depreciation, ranging from as little as $4,000 for a 2011-2012 model to $7,000-$12,000 for a 2014-2016 model.
-Used EVs have typically one-half of the repair and maintenance costs (much fewer moving parts, no gas, no oil changes, longer lasting brakes, etc.) associated with gas vehicles.
+Used EVs have typically one-half of the repair and maintenance costs (much fewer moving parts, no gas, no oil changes, longer lasting brakes, etc.), and odometer miles of internal combustion engine vehicles.
 Most auto manufacturers warrant the electric vehicle battery (aka traction battery) for eight years/100,000 miles.
 These batteries typically last much longer.
+Popular Mechanics: Used EVs are getting cheaper.
+Should you buy one?
+(May 2024)

 INSTEAD OF DRIVING AN EV, CONSIDER RIDING AN EV